rgraingerdev/CCFC_fanpage/README.md

 as with mobile completing the form will navigate you to a thank you page allowing you to return to the main site.

-<u>happy that the site is displaying as expected i completed my testing here.</u>
+<em>happy that the site is displaying as expected i completed my testing here.</em>

 <h2>Sources</h2>